SdtElectronics/sdtelectronics.github.io/collections/_posts/2021-02-18-Use-a-C++-Interpreter-to-Debug-Interactivity.md

 categories: Programming
 tags: C++ debugging toolbox
 eyeCatcher: https://sdtelectronics.github.io/assets/gallery/2021-02-18-head-cling.png
+abstract: Type a line of C++ code, then press enter and get the result - does this sounds crazy?
+Well, not so crazy with the power of the novel C++ interpreter, Cling.
 ---

 C++ is widely known as a statically compiled language.
 It enjoys the top tier performance but also suffers from great difficulty in debugging due to this reason.
 You may never expect there is an interpreter for C++ which allows dynamic execution like script languages such as Python, but such an amazing thing does exist.
 Here is the main character today: [cling](https://root.cern/cling/) the C++ interpreter developed by [Root](https://root.cern/) Team of CERN on the top of LLVM and Clang.
 You may have played with some toy-like C interpreter already, but cling is a sophisticated project with all features a modern REPL for a regular script language is supposed to have, such as stack trace, variable shadowing and statement value echo back.